Visiting Lanai Checklist

 line1 – Book ferry tickets

-Visiting Lanai Maalaea Harbor
+Maalaea Harbor Maui

-Bonus tips: Purchase and pack a disposable cooler (or borrow one from your hotel) while you’re on Maui: The only places to eat along the coast are within the Four Seasons Resort Lanai (read: spendy) and you’ll inevitably want snacks and drinks on your rides to fro— and at the beach.
+Bonus tips: Purchase and pack a disposable cooler (or borrow one from your hotel) while you’re on Maui: The only places to eat along the coast are within the Four Seasons Resort Lanai (read: spendy), and you’ll inevitably want snacks and drinks on your rides to fro— and at the beach.
 This brings us to our next point:

 line